Caoimhinv/Caoimhinv/README.md

 ### Hi there 👋

-👨🏻‍🎓 I've just completed the taught modules from a HDip in Data Analytics at GMIT (Galway Mayo Institute of Technology) and am just waiting to complete a placement.
+👨🏻‍🎓 I've just completed the taught modules from a HDip in Data Analytics at ATU (Atlantic Technological University - formerly Galway Mayo Institute of Technology) and am just waiting to complete a placement.
 Most of the work here is part of projects and coursework from those studies.

 🥸 While looking for a job I'm keeping in touch with short LinkedIn Learning courses so most of the recent work is from those.